Ask AI

 Output

-• Response (Variable): The name of the variable where the data received from the API call will be stored.
+• Response: The name of the variable where the retrieved data from the API will be stored.

-• Status (Status): The name of the variable where the outcome of the API call will be stored.
+• Status: The name of the variable that will hold the outcome of the API call.
 Possible values include:

 • SUCCESS: The API call was successful.

-• UNAUTHORIZED: Your authentication credentials were not accepted.
+• UNAUTHORIZED: The authentication credentials provided were invalid or insufficient.

-• NOT_FOUND: The specified endpoint or resource could not be found on the external service.
+• NOT_FOUND: The specified API endpoint could not be found.

-• READ_TIMEOUT: The API took too long to send a response.
+• READ_TIMEOUT: The connection timed out while waiting for the API to send its response.

-• CONNECT_TIMEOUT: The application took too long to establish a connection with the API.
+• CONNECT_TIMEOUT: The connection timed out while trying to establish a link with the API.

 Execution Flow